Best Immigration Guide for Iranians with IRGC Military Service Applying to Australia

 The Smart Card Requirement

-Post-2016 Smart Cards (Kart-e-Payan-e-Khedmat) are the required documentation for completed military service.
-If you completed service before 2016 and hold only a paper-based discharge document, you need to apply for the updated Smart Card through the relevant administrative authority.
+The modern biometric Smart Card (Kart-e-Payan-e-Khedmat) is the required documentation for completed military service.
+If you completed service before March 2016 and hold only a paper-based discharge document, you need to apply for the updated Smart Card through the relevant administrative authority.
 The process for IRGC veterans goes through different channels than Artesh veterans — the guide specifies the administrative path for each.

 If you were exempted from service, the exemption documentation must be current and issued by the relevant medical or welfare authority.
 Historical exemption letters that pre-date the current administrative system need updated confirmation.